ChaseStewart/AVR-Annoyatron/README.md

 # AVR-Annoyatron
-Rebuilding an undergrad project to reflect new knowledge and skill
+Rebuilding an undergrad project to reflect new knowledge and skills on a different MCU

 # Author
 [Chase E. Stewart](https://chasestewart.co) for [Hidden Layer Design](https://hiddenlayerdesign.com)